flatCore/flatCore-CMS/README.md

 __You are very welcome to take part in this project.__ We are happy for every contribution.
 Please submit your code to the develop branch, and start a pull request.

-This branch will be merged into master, as soon as a new stable version is ready.
+This branch will be merged into main branch, as soon as a new stable version is ready.

 #### 3rd Party Frameworks and Plugins